EdenWise/hjcrc/hjcrc.md

 • The Jews behavior appears?! to represents their angel (another's behavior).
 This removal helps them being amused at being called evil.

-\+ Saved feel it is more about avoiding Jews that listening to poor.
+\+ The saved, the right, feel it is more about fighting or avoiding the Jews than listening to the poor, or getting an overview, or getting back to Eden.

 \+ Christians are about getting "saved", Grand Mistresses/Masters say "It hardly matters how you get here."

-\+ Those that follow the great two-ism live rich lives---an algorithm invested in heavily by both sides---the great two algorithmic clock
+\+ Those that follow the great two-ism live rich lives---an algorithm invested in heavily by both sides---the great two algorithmic clock.

 • The left-right heavens has become a very collaborative (ignorantly) partnership/godhead.
 Guided by the Jews David and Bathsheba benefit their own personal selfishness's.

 • Nature is being neglected

-• The right and its temerity---sacrifices, baby sacrifices, zero full-view, status quo, conservatism, saved, rewarding naïve spiritualism
+• *The right and its temerity*---sacrifices, baby sacrifices, zero full-view, status quo, conservatism, saved, rewarding naïve spiritualism.

 • Golden Ages appear great, but warning, a status quo is forced and they make the Gentiles even more naïve.

-\+ Some people join these societies thinking they will help from there... going through it together is nature's answer.
+\+ Some people join these societies thinking they will help from there---going through it together is nature's answer.

-• Getting "saved" tell those that do that they have joined the answers, superficial answers start to become accepted.
+• It appears to me, all saved people feel righteous and superficial answers look more attactive.

 • Zero people "know" what is going on.
 Answers that come from the top provide safety in the immediacy rather than knowledge that is built naturally/socially over time.

 • The flood makes people selfish and the openness of the top of the food chain makes self-judging possible.

-• ~~People have gravitated to **sex hormones** for an added (drugged) sense of worth instead of reacting to environmental stimuli.~~

 • Bible chronological, almost perfectly!

-• Satan says, "It is easy to get people to be selfish."
-(Job ??:??)
+\+ *Satan says, "It is easy to get people to be selfish."
+(Job ??:??)*

-• right naïve, fighting to get first group off heels, has been more about protecting themselves rather than getting an overview or an inclusion of Eden

 • Land(s) of Milk and Honey - Kafka stating Jewish intent to go to Amerika, Jews define their intent